-We’ve heard your request to have more creative control over your experience photos, and in the next few weeks, you’ll be able to add, edit, and remove your own photos.
+We’ve heard your request to have more creative control over your experience photos, and you’ll now be able to add, edit, and remove your own photos.
 Photos will need to go through a round of reviews to ensure they meet our standards, but you’ll get to decide how you want to share your journey.
 This is the first in series of improvements to help make managing your photos easier.
 We’d love to continue to hear your ideas and feedback, so reach out and let us know what you think!

 The photos you display on your experience page are key to attracting guests and can lead to bookings.
 They play an important role in visually sharing your story, and paint a picture of what guests will be doing once they book your experience.